PCrnjak/Faze4-Robotic-arm/docs/Electronics_PCB.rst

 ..
 Tip::

    From experience, i found out that cheaper stepper drivers tend to make more noise, so if you want a quiet robot arm buy more expensive drivers.
+I foung ones from stepper online to be good.

 Faze4 distribution PCB V2
 ---------------------------

 .. figure:: ../docs/images/slika1.jpg